kud1ing/Snippets/pdf_create_apache_pdfbox_jython/README.md

 # Create PDF files using Apache PdfBox in Jython

-See the instructions at the top of the script.
+See the instructions at the top of `main.py`.